janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

     app: my-dns-server
   ```

 Once that limit is removed those Service definitions will reach the Cloud Provider LB controller implementations.
-The logic of the particular Cloud Provider LB controller and of course the actual capabilities and architecture of the backing Cloud Load Balancer services determines how the actual exposure of the application really mnaifests.
+The logic of the particular Cloud Provider LB controller and of course the actual capabilities and architecture of the backing Cloud Load Balancer services determines how the actual exposure of the application really manifests.
 For this reason it is important to understand the capabilities of those backing services and to design this feature accordingly.

 ### User Stories [optional]

 #### Story 1

-As a Kubernetes cluster user I want to expose my application that provides its services on different protocols on a single cloud provider load balancer IP.
-In order to achieve this I want to define different `ports` with different protocols in my Service definition with `type: LoadBalancer`
+As a Kubernetes cluster user I want to expose an application that provides its service on different protocols with a single cloud provider load balancer IP.
+In order to achieve this I want to define different `ports` with mixed protocols in my Service definition of `type: LoadBalancer`

 ### Implementation Details/Notes/Constraints [optional]